-Figures 7 and 8 (and Tables 7a and 8a in the Appendix) show the projected number of disabled women and men (respectively) in Butler County according to age group.
+Figures 7 and 8 (and Tables 7a and 8a in the Appendix) show the projected number of disabled women and men (respectively) in Licking County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 2,629 were severely disabled in 2000, compared to a projected 4,131 in 2020.
+With regard to the older female population, 1,318 were severely disabled in 2000, compared to a projected 2,074 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected in all age groups, as these populations are expected to increase.
+Figure 7 shows that between 2000 and 2020, an increase in the number of severely disabled women age 60+ is expected among all age groups in Licking County, as these populations are expected to increase.

 Figure 7

 Projections of the Number of Women Age 60+

 with Severe Disability, by Age Group,

-Butler County, 2000-2020
+Licking County, 2000-2020

-The population with severe disabilities in Butler County is largely female.
-In 2000, a total of 1,120 men age 60 and over were severely disabled (compared to 2,629 women).
-By the year 2020, it is expected that the number of disabled older men will increase to 2,061 (compared to 4,131 older women).
-Figure 8 shows that the largest increase in the number of severely disabled men is expected among the 60-69 age group.
-Increases in the number of severely disabled men are also expected among the 70-79, 80-89, and 90+ age groups in Butler County.
+The population with severe disabilities in Licking County is largely female.
+In 2000, a total of 544 males age 60 and over were severely disabled (compared to 1,318 females).
+By the year 2020, it is expected that the number of disabled older men will increase to 1,018 (compared to 2,074 older women).
+Figure 8 shows that the largest increase in the number of severely disabled men is expected among the 90+ age group.
+Smaller increases in the number of severely disabled men are expected among the 60-69, 70-79, and 80-89 age groups in Licking County.

 Figure 8

 Projections of the Number of Men Age 60+

 with Severe Disability, by Age Group,

-Butler County, 2000-2020
+Licking County, 2000-2020

-Year 2000 data are actual disability counts.
+^{}Year 2000 data are actual disability counts.